George Washington Vanderbilt was born in 1862

 in Manhattan.
 He was also known as a philanthropist, displaying

-considerable generosity when it came to worthy causes like endowing
+considerable generosity when it came to worthy causes such as endowing

 the now known, Medical School of Columbia University and funding